Page last updated18th February 2025

 Latest information and statistics on Cardiovascular health

-Cardiovascular disease (CVD) is the term for diseases and conditions that affect the heart and blood vessels [41982].
-Specific types of CVD include ischemic heart disease (IHD), cerebrovascular disease (including stroke), hypertension (high blood pressure), and rheumatic heart disease (RHD) [41982][38183].
+Cardiovascular disease (CVD) is a term used to describe all of the major diseases of the heart and circulatory system, including ischaemic heart disease (IHD), cerebrovascular disease (including stroke), heart failure, peripheral vascular disease, hypertension (high blood pressure), and rheumatic heart disease (RHD) [1][2].

 Most types of CVD (excluding RHD) share a common set of risk factors.
-These include smoking, inadequate diet, physical inactivity, high alcohol use, high blood pressure, high cholesterol, overweight and obesity, type 2 diabetes, chronic kidney disease (CKD), depression/social isolation, sex, family history of CVD, ethnicity and age [39774][29271][24229].
-Evidence shows that the risk of CVD starts relatively early for Aboriginal and Torres Strait Islander people, and a consensus statement was released in 2020 recommending that Aboriginal and Torres Strait Islander people begin having CVD risk assessments at younger ages because of early disease onset [39774].
+These include smoking, inadequate diet, physical inactivity, high alcohol use, high blood pressure, high cholesterol, overweight and obesity and type 2 diabetes [1][2].
+Other risk factors include socioeconomic and psychosocial factors.
+Evidence shows that the risk of CVD starts relatively early for Aboriginal and Torres Strait Islander people, and it is recommended that Aboriginal and Torres Strait Islander people begin having CVD risk assessments at younger ages because of early disease onset [3].

-Unlike other types of CVD, RHD occurs when acute rheumatic fever (ARF), an illness that affects the heart, joints, brain and skin, leads to permanent damage to the heart valves [41333].
-ARF is caused by an untreated bacterial – group A streptococci (GAS) – infection of the throat[1].
-Reducing ARF and RHD in Aboriginal and Torres Strait Islander communities requires initiatives that address poverty, overcrowded housing and poor sanitation, all of which contribute to the spread of GAS infection [41333][39666].
-A comprehensive, long-term strategy was released in 2020 setting out the actions required to eliminate RHD in Australia [41333].
+Unlike other types of CVD, RHD occurs when acute rheumatic fever (ARF), an illness that affects the heart, joints, brain and skin, leads to permanent damage to the heart valves [4].
+ARF is caused by an untreated bacterial – group A streptococci (GAS) – infection of the throat1.
+Reducing ARF and RHD in Aboriginal and Torres Strait Islander communities requires initiatives that address poverty, crowded housing and poor sanitation, all of which contribute to the spread of GAS infection [4][5].
+A comprehensive, long-term strategy was released in 2020 setting out the actions required to eliminate RHD in Australia [4].

 Extent of cardiovascular disease among Aboriginal and Torres Strait Islander people